gwinnem/vue-keyboard-component/README.md

 ### ✏ Upcoming Features:

 - Add support for physical keyboard.
+- Support for filtering layouts with includedLayouts prop.
 - Add possibility to style one or more buttons different from the rest.
 - Refactor keyboard button to accept multiple layout values and display them in the button.